-An endoscopy procedure involves inserting a long, flexible tube (endoscope) down your throat and into your esophagus.
-A tiny camera on the end of the endoscope lets your doctor examine your esophagus, stomach and the beginning of your small intestine (duodenum).
+An upper endoscopy procedure involves inserting a long, flexible tube called an endoscope down your throat and into your esophagus.
+A tiny camera on the end of the endoscope allows views of your esophagus, stomach and the beginning of your small intestine, called the duodenum.

-Medications that block acid 'pumps.'
-Proton pump inhibitors shut down the acid "pumps" within acid-secreting stomach cells.
-Proton pump inhibitors reduce acid by blocking the action of these tiny pumps.
+Medicines that block acid "pumps."
+Medicines called proton pump inhibitors shut down the acid "pumps" within acid-secreting stomach cells.

-Over-the-counter proton pump inhibitors include lansoprazole (Prevacid 24HR), omeprazole (Prilosec OTC) and esopremazole (Nexium).
-Other proton pump inhibitors also are available by prescription.
+Proton pump inhibitors available without a prescription include lansoprazole (Prevacid 24HR), omeprazole (Prilosec OTC) and esomeprazole (Nexium 24HR).
+Proton pump inhibitors also are available by prescription.

-Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.
+Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this condition.

 Lifestyle and home remedies